dishantsingh1998/dreamproperty/README.md

-<h1>Dream Property is a website which is used to Rent,Buy properties which are best in the city.Dream Property is Integrated with Paypal-Express-Checkout</h1>
+<h1>Dream Property is a website which is used to Rent/Buy properties which are best in the city.Dream Property is Integrated with Paypal-Express-Checkout</h1>

 **Mobile Responsive** :iphone: